Lookup NU author(s): Dr David Hill,

-Dr Jane Armstrong
+Dr Jane Renwick,

-Dr Ross Flockhart
+Dr Ross Flockhart,

-Professor Mark Birch-Machin
+Professor Mark Birch-Machin,

-Dr Christopher Redfern
+Dr Christopher Redfern,

-Dr Penny Lovat
+Professor Penny Lovat

 Full text for this publication is not currently held within this repository.
 Alternative links are provided below where available.